php-fig/fig-standards/proposed/clock.md

 **Timezone**

-Each implmenetation of the `ClockInterface` is free to return the time in the timezone of that library authors choice.
+Each implementation of the `ClockInterface` is free to return the time in the timezone of that library authors choice.
 This could include but not be limited to return the current PHP timezone (as DateTimeImmutable consructor currently does), return a timezone set a the creation of the ClockInterface implementation